U.S. flag

 Pathophysiology

-Deep vein dysfunction is usually owing to the previous DVT, which results in inflammation, valve scarring and adhesion, and luminal narrowing.
+Superficial incompetence is usually due to weakened or abnormally shaped valves or widened venous diameters, which prevent normal valve congruence.
+In most cases, the leaky valve is located near the termination of the greater saphenous vein into the common femoral vein.
+Deep vein dysfunction usually results from a prior deep vein thrombosis (DVT), which leads to inflammation, valve scarring and adhesions, and luminal narrowing.
 Perforating vein valvular failure allows higher pressure to enter the superficial venous system.
 The subsequent dilation prevents the proper closure of the valve cusps in the superficial veins.
 Most patients will also have the disease in the superficial veins.
-The resting venous pressure is a summation of the outflow obstruction, capillary inflow, valve function, and muscle pump function.

 History and Physical